 Our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
-The table below sets forth the high and low bid prices per share of our common stock for each quarter of our two most recently completed fiscal years.
+The table below sets forth the high and low bid prices per share of our common stock for each quarter of our two most recently completed fiscal years and for the first quarter of 2010.
 These prices represent inter-dealer quotations without retail markup, markdown, or commission and may not necessarily represent actual transactions.